 Depending on the type of system and the chassis characteristics, new system and component designs may be required to provide adequate cooling for the processor.
-The goal of this document is to provide an understanding of these thermal characteristics and discuss guidelines for meeting the thermal requirements imposed on single processor systems using the Intel[®] Core[TM]2 Duo desktop processor E6000/E4000 sequence, Intel[®] Pentium[®] Dual Core Processor E2000 sequence, and Intel[®] Pentium[®] 4 Processor 6x1 Sequence.
+The goal of this document is to provide an understanding of these thermal characteristics and discuss guidelines for meeting the thermal requirements imposed on single processor systems using the Intel[®] Core[TM]2 Duo processor E6000 and E4000 series and Intel[®] Pentium[®] Dual Core processor E2000 series.